jertempest/SC_CE_PWD_W8/README.md

-This is a follow along for the week 6 lesson of Python for Web Development presented by Sheridan College Oakville hosted by Ontario Learn
+This is a follow along for the week 8 lesson of Python for Web Development presented by Sheridan College Oakville hosted by Ontario Learn

 superuser: jeremy pwd: Admin123

 This week we learn:

-Managers
+Django Templates

-QuerySets
+Static Files

-model Methods
+Django Template Files

-Testing database queries
+Rendering Data

 YouTube link to the video: